akpnim/Algorithms/README.md

 (6) Random Contraction Algorithm - computing the minimum cut of a graph <br>
 (7) Kosaraju's Algorithm for strongly connected components (SCC) of a directed graph [CHALLENGING] <br>
 (8) Dijkstra's Algorithm in O(m*n) i.e. the regular approach. (not heap based)<br>
-(9) Median maintenance - using two Heaps to maintain the median of an incoming stream of numbers.
+(9) Median maintenance - using two Heaps to maintain the median of an incoming stream of numbers. <br>
 .. to be continued